Reena-creator/The-Global-Recipes-Atlas/README.md

 ## 🙋‍♀️ About Me
 Reena Meena
-Student at IIT Indore | Passionate about coding and web development 🌟 This project combines my love for wb development, clean UI design, and programming.
+Student at IIT Indore | Passionate about coding and web development 🌟 This project combines my love for web development, clean UI design, and programming.

 ---
 ## 📄 License